Handle OAuth 2.0 callback: verify state, swap code for token, verify token

 - payload

-The encrypted state payload received from the OAuth provider during the callback (this should be the same value that was generated and sent in
+Encrypted state payload returned by the provider.
+This should be the same value that was originally sent in

-Browser token present in the user's session (this is managed by
+Browser token present in the user's session.
+This is usually managed by

 Optional pre-captured Shiny session context (from

 capture_shiny_session_context()) to include in audit events.
-Used when calling from async workers that lack access to the reactive domain.
+Used when calling from async workers that lack access to the reactive domain.- iss

 Value